 In its most common form, carbon looks like so much black dust.
 In rare cases, heat and pressure transform it into a diamond.
 Unusual and beautiful even as uncut stones, diamonds require skilled cutting to reveal their true brilliance.

-When jewelers refer to a diamond's cut, they mean not the shape.
-The stone's proportions.
+When jewelers refer to a diamond's cut, they mean not the shape, but the stone's proportions.
 The facets of a diamond are positioned to reflect light through the table facet, the large flat facet atop the gem.
 A skilled lapidary cuts the facets at the proper depth to maximize the light that reaches the viewer through the table facet while minimizing light lost to the underside of the diamond.
 A cut that's too deep lets rays of light leave the diamond's sides, while an overly shallow cut allows light to leak through the pointed bottom of the stone.

 Most diamonds have a color cast to them.
-Those that don't are so rare that they command the highest prices.
+Those that do not are so rare that they command the highest prices.
 Jewelers rate diamonds on a scale from D to Z in color, with D being completely colorless gems and Z being markedly tinged, usually with brown or tan.
 Any diamond in the G to J range has so little color that it's imperceptible to the untrained eye, while diamonds ranked K through M have only a faint warm hue.
 These diamonds represent an excellent value for jewelry.
 If they're set in yellow gold, their champagne tint is invisible.

 Tips for Choosing Quality Diamonds

-–.
-If possible, view the stone outside of its setting.
+– If possible, view the stone outside of its setting.

-–.
-Borrow the jeweler's loupe and examine the stone under magnification.
+– Borrow the jeweler's loupe and examine the stone under magnification.

-–.
-Black freckles of carbon in the diamond affect its fire less than cloudy white veils.
+– Black freckles of carbon in the diamond affect its fire less than cloudy white veils.
 If given a choice between two other equivalent diamonds, choose the one with freckles over the veiled stone.